John Ward - Professor and Associate Dean for Undergraduate Education

 BIOL 2022 General Botany (3 cr)

 General Botany is a lecture and laboratory course that covers the structure, function, and evolution of all plants from algae to flowering plants as well as fungi.
 The highlight of this course is the laboratory in which students get hands-on experience with live plant material from the College of Biological Sciences (CBS) Greenhouse and gain experience with microscopy.
 General Botany is designed for second-year students with a general interest in Biology but all students are welcome.
 The course is taught every semester.

 PBIO 4516W/5516 Plant Cell Biology (3 cr)

 Plant Cell Biology focuses on current research on plant cellular structures.
 One of the goals for the course is to improve students' ability to read primary research papers and to write about research results for a general audience.
 Plant Cell Biology is offered as a writing intensive course (PBIO 4516W) or a graduate course (PBIO 5516) and is intended for talented third and fourth year undergraduates who want to continue in science and for beginning graduate students.

 Nature of Life

 Nature of Life (NOL) is the freshman orientation program of the College of Biological Sciences (CBS).
-All incoming freshmen in CBS attend one of five sessions of NOL held at the Itasca Biological Research Station in Itasca State Park, near the headwaters of the Mississippi river.
+All incoming freshmen in CBS attend a NOL session held at the Itasca Biological Research Station in Itasca State Park, at the headwaters of the Mississippi river.
 Students meet their future classmates, get advice on how to be successful at the U, participate in lab and field experiments, and learn about University traditions.
 I teach a lab module on plant guard cell function at NOL.